tengxiao1/GraphACL/README.md

 # GraphACL
-GraphACL: Simple Asymmetric Contrastive Learning of Graphs (NeurIPS 2023)
+This repository is the official implementation of: GraphACL: Simple Asymmetric Contrastive Learning of Graphs (NeurIPS 2023)

+Coming soon!